-MXN Architecture seeks to explore the fundamental relationships between architecture, community and nature through sustainable, humane design.
+MXN Architecture explores fundamental relationships between architecture, community and nature through sustainable, humane design.
 Buildings and places feel most alive when they engender a strong sense of community and when they sit harmoniously with nature.
-Whenever this relationship occurs successfully, people are more likely to feel comfortable and enjoy improved wellbeing.
+Where this relationship occurs successfully, people tend to feel comfortable and enjoy improved wellbeing.

 It is vital for buildings to feel fully embedded within local communities so that they read as part of a larger whole.
 The design of a building needs to extend beyond its perimeter, to mend the shared 'in between' spaces.
 In this way buildings, streets and neighbourhoods may become loved and cared for.

-These are not radical ideas: simple and obvious perhaps.
+These are not radical ideas: straightforward and logical perhaps.
 These are ideas that in previous ages were inherent in the organic development of villages, towns and cities.
 Contemporary architecture, at whatever scale, must ensure these ideas are once again fully considered and implemented.

 Designed as consultant with Neil Kahawatte Architects